isomerpages/pa-cdcvouchers-v2/_residents/Get Started.md

 | -------- | -------- |
 | New Year's Eve, Chinese New Year's Eve, and Christmas Eve | 8am - 1pm |
 | Public Holidays | Closed |

+Please <a href="/about/terms-and-conditions-for-cdc-vouchers">click here for the Terms and Conditions</a> of the CDC vouchers.